-Our final tip for staying mentally healthy throughout the pandemic for all of the remote workers is to follow the government guidelines.
+Our final tip for staying mentally healthy throughout the pandemic for all remote workers is to follow the government guidelines.

 Our governments make rules based on expert opinions and information that the ordinary person does not have access to, so we have to trust that they are putting in place guidelines that are in our best interest.

 Instead of worrying about what’s right and wrong and what you should be doing, you can just follow what your government says – that’s one less thing that you have to worry about yourself.

 You might be interested to check those related posts as well:

 - 20 Impressive Work from Home Self Care Tips [and Practices] in 2023

 - 15 Amazing Freelancers Mental Health Tips [and Practices] in 2023

 - 10 Essential Digital Nomads Mental Health Tips [and Practices] in 2023

 What is the best day to have off work?